 The Thoracic Ring Approach is a new way of assessing and treating the thorax.
 The thorax is a ‘ring’ and specific manual techniques are used to asses ‘ring’ function during tasks then ‘ring’ treatment techniques work with other systems (articular, myofascial, visceral) to affect overall function of the area.
 (Lee &Lee 2008)

-Physiotherapist, Catherine O’Brien, has completed extensive training in the Thoracic Ring Approach whilst living and working in the UK from the creator of the approach, Dr Linda-Joy Lee.
+Physiotherapists, Catherine O’Brien and Felicity Kantzavelos, have completed extensive training in the Thoracic Ring Approach.
 This approach looks at the body as a whole, rather than focusing only on one joint at a time

 Your first appointment will be between 45-60 minutes when we will initially ask a series of questions about your current problem, your general health and any other pains or injuries in other parts of your body.